ArnaudDuhamel/Portoflio-Data-Analysis/courseInfoCollector/README.md

   | ... | ... |

 8. Scraped the relevant course information with the program in this repository
-9. In the course of scraping, the following correcitons to the data were made:
+9. In the course of scraping, the following corrections to the data were made:

 - course codes "MT4113" were replaced by "IMT4113"
 - course codes "IIK1001" were replaced by "IIKG1001"